-It is suggested that the future policy focus should remain on the effectively implementing corporate governance reform by encouraging companies and investors to adopt self-motivated changes in their mindsets.
-At the same time, it is essential to create environments, potentially by reviewing Japan's Corporate Governance Code, to promote dialogue based on "a relationship of cautious trust" that truly contributes to the sustainable corporate growth and increased corporate value over the mid- to long-term.
-What are the experts' views on the overall suggested direction?
+It is suggested that future policy priorities should remain on the effectively implementing corporate governance reform by encouraging companies and investors to adopt self-motivated changes in their mindsets.
+At the same time, it is essential to create environments, potentially by reviewing the Corporate Governance Code, to promote dialogue based on "a relationship of cautious trust" that truly contributes to the sustainable corporate growth and increased corporate value over the mid- to long-term.